Welcome to the AFF website

 08 Oct - Talk to AFF & Have Your Say on Special Educational Needs (SEN) The Children and Families Bill is currently before Parliament and the Government are consulting on a draft new 0-25 Special Educational Needs (SEN) Code of Practice which will form statutory guidance.
 Read more and have your say.

-13 Jun - IVF Provision in UK and Overseas - Have you been trying to receive IVF treatment or have recently had IVF treatment?
-What are your experiences/feedback?
-AFF’s Health and Additional Needs Specialist, Karen Ross is doing research into IVF provision for military families.
-Please email Karen at email@example.com.
+16 Sept - IVF Provision in NI, Scotland and Wales – Have you been trying to receive NHS funded IVF treatment or have you recently had IVF treatment?
+Have you had issues getting NHS funded IVF in NI, Scotland or Wales?
+What were your experiences of having treatment in NI, Scotland or Wales?
+AFF’s Health & Additional Needs Specialist, Karen Ross is doing research into IVF provision for military families.
+Please email Karen at email@example.com

 Click play on our short film to find out all about what we do.